 Introduction

-This article is intended for the attention of system administrators who prepare typical workplaces on computers running Windows 10, including software developers.
+This article is intended for the attention of system administrators who prepare standard workstations on computers running OS Windows 10, including for software developers.

-The method discussed in this article avoids this problem when preparing a Windows 10 OS image with a pre-configured WSL2 subsystem, as well as a pre-prepared and configured Ubuntu 20.04 OS image with a KDE Plasma GUI, which in turn can have its own set of custom software.
+The method discussed in this article allows you to avoid this problem when preparing an OS image.
+Windows 10 with a pre-configured WSL2 subsystem, as well as a pre-prepared and configured OS image Ubuntu 20.04 with the KDE Plasma GUI, which in turn can have its own set of user software.

-There are a lot of examples and tutorials on the Internet for setting up WSL subsystems (i.e. WSL1 and the relatively new WSL2), with setting up a GUI interface for linux based OS systems from Ubuntu 16.04 to Ubuntu 20.04, but this mainly concerned desktops based on the so-called. "lightweight" xfce4, which has understandable limitations in user settings.
-But as far as the KDE Plasma GUI for Ubuntu 20.04 is concerned, there isn't much information found on the net.
-But it is this option that provides the end user with an almost unlimited set of settings for both the appearance of the system and hardware settings, of course, taking into account the current integration capabilities of linux systems implemented in the WSL2 subsystem.
+There are a large number of examples and guides on the Internet for setting up WSL subsystems (i.e. WSL1 and the relatively new WSL2), with GUI interface settings for Linux systems based on OS starting from version Ubuntu 16.04 and ending Ubuntu 20.04, but this mostly concerned desktops based on the so-called "lightweight" xfce4, which has understandable limitations in user settings.
+But as for the KDE Plasma GUI for Ubuntu As of April 20.04, no significant information was found online.
+However, this particular version provides the end user with a virtually unlimited set of customization options for both the system's appearance and hardware settings, taking into account the current Linux system integration capabilities implemented in the WSL2 subsystem.

 Installing the required set of software and configuring WSL2

-We check the current version of Windows, for this, in the Windows search bar, enter the command winver and we get something like this:
+Checking the current version Windows, for this in the search bar Windows enter the command winver and we get something like this:

-It is important that the OS version is 1903 or 1909 (specified OS versions must be with the cumulative update KB4566116 installed), or 2004 (build number no less than 19041), the rest of the information does not matter.
-If the version number is less, it is recommended that you upgrade to the latest version of Windows to correctly reproduce the results in this article.
+It's important that your OS version is 1903 or 1909 (these OS versions must have cumulative update KB4566116 installed), or 2004 (build number at least 19041).
+Otherwise, it's not important.
+If the version number is lower, we recommend upgrading to the latest version to ensure the results described in this article are replicated correctly.
+Windows.

-For the convenience of further actions, install the free Windows Terminal using the Microsoft Store (there is also the possibility of downloading from other sources):
+For convenience of further actions, we install a free one Windows Terminal, using the Microsoft Store (it is also possible to download from other sources):

 We install X Server X410 through the same Microsoft Store, this software is paid, but there is a free period of 15 days, which is enough for various tests.

-As a free alternative to X410 download and install the VcXsrv X server.
+As a free alternative to X410 and install the VcXsrv X server.

 In any convenient place on the disk, we create a directory in which we will store our files.
 As an example, let's create a directory C:wsl.

-Download the and install the Ubuntu 20.04 standalone installer, unpack the resulting file using an archiver (for example, 7-zip).
-Rename the unpacked directory with a long name Ubuntu_2004.2020.424.0_x64 into something more acceptable, like Ubuntu-20.04 and copy it to directory C:wsl (hereinafter simply wsl).
+and install the standalone installer Ubuntu April 20.04, unzip the resulting file using an archiver (e.g. 7-zip).
+Rename the unpacked directory with a long name.
+Ubuntu_2004.2020.424.0_x64 into something more acceptable, like Ubuntu-20.04 and copy it to directory C:wsl (hereinafter simply wsl).

 In file wslpulseaudio-1.1etcpulsedefault.pa In chapter Load audio drivers statically edit the line: